 “In 100 trial memberships, in 98 or 99 of them the results that the client got were astonishing to the client, but probably more astonishing to us because for 23 years we had no way to formally see the results on paper,” he said.
-“I will say that when we first got the InBody, I told [North Point Director of Training] Matt Helland, ‘There is no way I’m doing an InBody reassessment 21 days later; there’s just not enough time for these people to make change.”
+“I will say that when we first got the InBody, I told [North Point Director of Training] Matt Helland, ‘There is no way I’m doing an InBody reassessment 21 days later; there’s just not enough time for these people to make a change.”

 “Well, I was wrong.
 There was.”

 Once the trial period ends and the trial member becomes a full client – which 7 out of 10 do, according to Rummel – the client continues in the tier of their choice and progresses through the leveling system to reach their desired level of fitness.”